AxelColee/info5.sar/README.md

 To use this project in Eclipse, import the "workspace" folder.
 This will ensure that Eclipse properly recognizes the directory structure and sets up the environment correctly.

+## Documentation

+For detailed documentation, refer to the [Javadoc here](workspace/coleax/src/javadoc/index.html).

+Note: clone the repository and open the `index.html` file in the `javadoc` folder and copy the entire path to the browser to view the documentation.
 ## Project Structure

 The project is organized as follows: